Are There Any Free Medical Alert Systems For Seniors ? And How To Get One ?

-Assistive Technology Services offer a free medical alert device to those in need !
+- Assistive Technology Services offers a free medical alert device

 I was absolutely staggered to find that the company Assistive Technology Services, who sell a range of medical alert systems, have an on-going project of providing medical alert devices to people who really cannot afford one themselves.

 As I understand it, the system works through the kindness of donations made to Assistive Technology Services, to which the company then adds their contribution.

 For each $1 donated they donate $1.50, and so $2.50 goes towards giving someone a free unmonitored medical alert system.